 There was a high-performance version of the first-generation Focus called the Ford Focus SVT that was produced from 2002-'04.

-If you are looking for newer years, visit our new Ford Focus ST page.
+If you are looking for older years, visit our used Ford Focus ST page.